Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 For this reason, make sure you check the weather forecast as late as the same morning hour for hour to have an idea of the temperatures and wind strength you might encounter.

 Whatever the weather forecast says, though, make sure you have the necessary layers of clothes with you.
 It’s not always accurate, no matter how close in time you check it.
-I have hiked this trail both in shorts and in long pants.
+I have hiked this trail both in shorts and in long pants in summer.

 Good footwear is also important for this hike, whether you wear hiking boots or hiking shoes.